Jewellery Guides

 Create a diamond halo engagement ring with Queensmith

-Diamond halo ring FAQs
+Diamond Halo Ring FAQs

 A halo engagement ring features a centre gemstone surrounded by smaller Pavé diamonds or smaller gemstones.
 This design creates a halo effect around the central diamond, spotlighting its brilliance and making it appear larger and more brilliant.